Soviet double agents

 IV Soviet Occupation, III National Partizans

-At the beginning of the fifties, the US intelligence service CIA, which initially coordinated its activities with the British MI-6, began to play an increasing role in intelligence operations against the USSR.
-At that time, the British positioned themselves as experts in activities on the territory of the USSR, having both infiltrated agents and information.
+In the early 1950s, the US intelligence service CIA began to play an increasingly important role in intelligence operations against the USSR, initially coordinating its activities with the British MI-6.
+The British at that time positioned themselves as experts in activities on the territory of the USSR, having both infiltrated agents and information.
 They also shared general information about the USSR with the Americans.
-All of this information actually turns out to be Soviet counterintelligence disinformation.
+All this information actually turns out to be Soviet counterintelligence disinformation.

 Consequently, priorities in Soviet counterintelligence changed in 1951.
-Before that, the main direction of counteraction was the British and USSR MGB 2.
-In the structure of the main administration, according to the Slavic alphabet, part 2A was counterintelligence operations against England, part 2B - counterintelligence operations against the United States, and part 2V - counterintelligence operations against Latin American countries.
+Before that, the main direction of counterintelligence was the British and the USSR MGB 2.
+In the structure of the main administration, according to the Slavic alphabet, part 2A was counterintelligence operations against England, part 2B – counterintelligence operations against the USA, and part 2V – counterintelligence operations against Latin American countries.

-On the other hand, on December 25, 1951, a reorganization took place, in the course of which there was a change from letters to numbers.
-The United States became the main direction of counteraction.
-Therefore, in the 2nd Main Directorate of the MGB of the USSR, the 1st part was counter-intelligence operations against the USA, the 2nd part - counter-intelligence operations against England, the 3rd part - counter-intelligence operations against the VFR.
-This arrangement continued until the collapse of the USSR.
+On December 25, 1951, a reorganization took place, during which the letter designations were changed to numerical designations.
+The main direction of counterintelligence became the USA.
+Thus, in the 2nd Main Directorate of the MGB of the USSR, the 1st Division was responsible for counterintelligence operations against the USA, the 2nd Division for counterintelligence operations against England, and the 3rd Division for counterintelligence operations against the FRG.
+This arrangement remained in effect until the collapse of the USSR.

-USSR intelligence had agents in both British and American intelligence who leaked information to USSR intelligence and worked against the West.
-They were part of much wider measures implemented by the Moscow "center", as a result of which specially prepared disinformation was "leaked" to the special services of Western countries.
-For these purposes, in the early 1950s, a fake forest brothers unit was even created in Latvia to demonstrate a "real national resistance movement" to British intelligence agents.
-Soviet counter-intelligence succeeded in fooling both the British and real national partisans, as well as the main opponent - the US CIA, which at that time directly started operations in Latvia
+The USSR intelligence service had agents in both the British and American intelligence services, who leaked information to the USSR intelligence service and acted against the West.
+They were part of much broader measures implemented by the Moscow “center”, as a result of which specially prepared disinformation was “leaked” to the special services of Western countries.
+For these purposes, in the early 1950s, a fake Forest Brothers unit was even created in Latvia to demonstrate to British intelligence agents a “real national resistance movement”.
+Soviet counterintelligence managed to fool both the British and real national partisans, as well as the main opponent – the US CIA, which at that time directly launched operations in Latvia

 More information sources